PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-Nice!
-We have a `Our Team` page.

-And finally let's create our `About Us` page.
-In the `app` folder, we will create a new folder and name it `about-us`.
+Finally, let's create our `About Us` page.
+We will create a new folder in the `app` folder and name it `about-us`.
 Inside this folder, we will create a new file and name it `page.tsx`.
 This file will contain our `About Us` page.

 Let's start by adding the following code: